 Sarah Braunstein is the author of The Sweet Relief of Missing Children (W.W.
 Norton), winner of the 2012 Maine Book Award for Fiction.
 The novel was a finalist for the 2011 Flaherty-Dunnan First Novel Prize from the Center for Fiction and was an Oprah Magazine Top Ten Pick of the Month.
 Her stories and essays have appeared in The New Yorker, AGNI, Ploughshares, The Sun, Nylon Magazine, The Nervous Breakdown, and in other publications.
 She co-wrote a play, String Theory: Three Greek Myths Woven Together, produced in New York City in 2009 and at Vassar College in 2010.
 In 2010 Sarah was named one of “5 Under 35” fiction writers by the National Book Foundation, and she received a 2007 Rona Jaffe Writer’s Award.
 Sarah is on the selection panel and teaches for the National YoungArts Foundation.
 Since 2011 she has been on the faculty of the Stonecoast MFA at the University of Southern Maine.
 She holds an MFA from the Iowa Writers’ Workshop and an MSW from Smith College School for Social Work.

-Michael Burke, creative nonfiction and magazine writer.
-Author of The Same River Twice: A Boatman’s Journey Home (University of Arizona Press), a finalist in the Association for the Study of Literature and Environment’s nonfiction prize; and the editor of Maine’s Place in the Environmental Imagination (Cambridge Scholars Publishing), a collection of ecocritical essays.
-His essays and articles have appeared in The New York Times, Outside, Islands, Yankee, Down East, New England Monthly, Country Life, The Boston Globe, The Chronicle of Higher Education and Organization and Environment.
+Michael Burke, Director of the Creative Writing Program, is author of The Same River Twice: A Boatman’s Journey Home (University of Arizona Press), a finalist in the Association for the Study of Literature and Environment’s nonfiction prize; and the editor of Maine’s Place in the Environmental Imagination (Cambridge Scholars Publishing), a collection of ecocritical essays.
+His essays and articles have appeared in The New York Times, Outside, Islands, Yankee, Down East, New England Monthly, Country Life, The Boston Globe, The Chronicle of Higher Education and in South Africa, The Sunday Times (Cape Town).
+He won the award for Drama in the 2018 Maine Literary Arts competition, for his play, The Town Meets.
+He has a BA in Philosophy from the University of California, Berkeley, and an MFA in Fiction from the University of Massachusetts, Amherst.

 Debra Spark is the author of five books of fiction, including Unknown Caller, The Pretty Girl, and Good for the Jews.
 Other books include Curious Attractions: Essays on Fiction Writing, and the anthology Twenty Under Thirty.